mhulse/wp-deck/README.md

 #### ABOUT

 A recent WP project/theme I've been working on required that mobile bloggers have the ability to add decks when creating/editing posts.
-We quickly realized that the WP-capable apps have field limitations (i.e. they don't have access to custom fields); I thought a decent solution would be to put the deck in the title field separated by a delimter.
-This plugin parses the title field to separate the title from the deck.
+I quickly realized that the WP-capable apps have field limitations (i.e. the apps I tested don't interact with custom fields); long story short, I thought a decent solution would be to put the deck in the title field separated by a delimter.
+This plugin parses the title field, finds the delimiter and separates the actual title from the desired deck. **Woohoo!**

 * For more information, see the [discussion here](http://wordpress.stackexchange.com/questions/99039/filtering-the-title-with-option-to-return-subhead).